cmarcum/cmarcum.github.io/index.md

 I joined the [Office of Data Science and Emerging Technologies](https://www.niaid.nih.gov/research/data-science) at the National Institute of Allergy and Infectious Diseases (NIAID) in 2020 as a detailee.
 I currently serve as the Genomic Program Administrator and Chair of the Data Access Committee for NIAID.

+In May of 2021, I was appointed to President Biden's [Scientific Integrity Fast Track Action Committee](https://www.whitehouse.gov/ostp/news-updates/2021/06/25/the-biden-administrations-scientific-integrity-task-force-seeks-ideas-from-the-american-people/) to represent the National Institutes of Health.
+This work is a whole-of-government effort to report on best practices in, and opportunities for, scientific integrity within US Federal government scientific workforce.
+The White House Office of Science and Technology Policy is spearheading this effort per the Presidential Memorandum on [Restoring Trust in Government Through Scientific Integrity and Evidence-Based Policymaking](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/27/memorandum-on-restoring-trust-in-government-through-scientific-integrity-and-evidence-based-policymaking/).

 Outside of my career, I am an [avid photographer](photography) and nature enthusiast.
 I enjoy spending time adventuring with my kiddo, Grafton, and our two dogs, Nancy Reagan and Tanner the Mayor.

 ## My professional things